WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER/README.md

 - The Firmware is now being provided as a HEX File to make installation via ST Link easier.

 -------------------------------------------------------------------------------------------------------------------------------
-DX FT8 Experimental Firmware by AG6AQ Wei Cheng is under DX FT8 Firmware directory.
+DX FT8 Alternate Firmware by N6HAN Zhenxing Han is under DX FT8 Firmware directory.
 Feel free to play with it.
+Zhenxing Han, N6HAN added many advanced features to DX FT8 on top of official firmware's faetures.
 -------------------------------------------------------------------------------------------------------------------------------
 The SOTA / POTA capability was initially developed by Wei, AG6AU.